Know Your Success Criteria for Your DITA Implementation Before You Start

 In the four companies where translation was a factor in the decision to deploy DITA, centralized content resulted immediate and significant savings in time and production costs, as the elimination of duplicated content meant less content to be translated.

-Dr. JoAnn Hackos, President of Comtech Services, developed a four-level mode to demonstrate accrued savings from implementation of DITA:
+Comtech Services developed a four-level model to demonstrate accrued savings from implementation of DITA:

 Level 1: Minimal implementation of DITA that primarily replaces multiple complex desktop publishing formats, produces significant savings over legacy processes.
 Level 2: Basic content reuse, somewhat limited in scope, produces additional savings in maintenance and translation.
 Level 3: Vast reuse of content, where everyone uses the same data, and contributes to the same CMS.
 Level 4: Complex cost-reduction strategy, incorporating continuing automation and optimization of workflows